UNIVERSITY of WISCONSIN-MADISON

 During the Program

-The PACE program offers two, one-week long sessions.
-Each weekday, drop off is at 8:30 AM and pick up is at 4:30 PM.
+The PACE program offers three, one-week long sessions.
 The PACE program manager will share specific locations and instructions for drop off and pick up in the weeks leading up to the program.

 Each day features a short morning meeting to hear announcements and updates, engaging class sessions, and field trips and recreational activities after lunch.
 During this period, students will have the chance to explore a different area of campus and/or participate in community building games and camp activities with their classmates and our Educational Assistants.
 Please note that all field trips are walking field trips around campus so students should wear comfortable shoes and bring a water bottle.

 On the opening day (Monday) of each session, families should accompany their student to register and have the opportunity to meet instructors and staff in their classrooms.
 The final day of each session will include a Family Visiting Day portion.
-Between 3:30 and 4:15 p.m., families are invited to come to campus to learn more about what their students have completed throughout the week.
+Families are invited to come to campus to learn more about what their students have completed throughout the week.

 PACE students are allowed to bring cell phones to camp and will be informed of the appropriate and inappropriate times for phone use during the camp rules meeting on the first day.
 In general, phones are only allowed to be used in emergency situations or to coordinate pick up with parents/guardians.
 Phones will NOT be allowed during class time or during recreational activities/community time.
 Phones will be required to remain in the students’ backpacks.
 If a phone becomes an issue during one of those times, the phone will be placed in a locked drawer in the Badger Precollege office for the remainder of day and handed back to the parent during pick-up.
 The student will be asked to not bring the phone back to camp and parents will be contacted as needed.
 We expect our students to foster community through face to face interaction.